Sunday, June 2, 2013

 (Excerpts from Parlet’s poem My Fiftieth Year, p.
 410-412 of Autobiography of Parley P. Pratt.)

 At Parley’s death, his brother Orson wrote, “O how pleasant is the death of a righteous person!
-He lays down his body with a sure and certain hope of coming forth from the tomb in the morning of the first resurrection, to reign as a mighty King and Priest of the Most High God, to sit enthroned in eternal glory, ruling with power and dominion for ever and ever.”
-(PPP, p.
-419)
+He lays down his body with a sure and certain hope of coming forth from the tomb in the morning of the first resurrection, to reign as a mighty King and Priest of the Most High God, to sit enthroned in eternal glory, ruling with power and dominion for ever and ever” (ibid., p.
+419).

 Elder Melvin J. Ballard: “No man goes away from this church and becomes an apostate in a week, nor in a month.
 It is a slow process.
 The one thing that makes for the safety of every man and woman would be to appear at the sacrament table every Sabbath day.
-We would not get very far in a week – not so away that, by the process of self-investigation, we could not rectify the wrongs we may have done.
-If we should refrain from partaking of the condemned by ourselves as unworthy to receive these emblems, we could not endure that long, and we would soon, I am sure, have the spirit of repentance.
-The road to the sacrament table is the path of safety for Latter-day Saints.” (quoted in Doctrinal Commentary on the Book of Mormon, 4:121)
+We would not get very far in a week – not so far away that, by the process of self-investigation, we could not rectify the wrongs we may have done.
+If we should refrain from partaking of the sacrament, condemned by ourselves as unworthy to receive these emblems, we could not endure that long, and we would soon, I am sure, have the spirit of repentance.
+The road to the sacrament table is the path of safety for Latter-day Saints” (quoted in Millet, et. al., Doctrinal Commentary on the Book of Mormon, 4:121).

 President Spencer W. Kimball: “In my experience, few people have ever lost their peace, their spirituality, their testimony when they kept close to the Lord in their prayers, to the Church in their activities, to the people of the Church in their fellowship.
 Seldom does one become seriously doubtful or faithless who continues to read the Holy Scriptures and keep his life clean.
 ‘Put on the whole armor of God,’ as Paul admonished.
-With this divine influence and protection, we may be able to discern the adversary’s deceptions in whatever appealing words and rationalizations and we may be ‘able to withstand the evil day, and having done all, to stand.’”
-(Faith Precedes the Miracle, pg.
-218)
+With this divine influence and protection, we may be able to discern the adversary’s deceptions in whatever appealing words and rationalizations and we may be ‘able to withstand the evil day, and having done all, to stand’” (Kimball, Faith Precedes the Miracle, pg.
+218).

 “BLESSED ARE THEY WHO ARE FAITHFUL AND ENDURE”

-Of the 34 brethren called to service in D&C 52, only 14 remained faithful their entire lives, and 3 more left Church fellowship but returned repentant at a later date.
-The other 17 all left the Church, never to return in this life.
-Here is a little bit about each of those men who remained faithful or returned to faithfulness.
+Of the 34 brethren called to service in D&C 52, only 13 remained faithful their entire lives, and 3 more left Church fellowship but returned repentant at a later date.
+The others all left the Church, never to return in this life.
+Here is a little bit about those men who remained faithful or returned to faithfulness.
+(All information comes from Susan Black's book.)